 - a'.
-Het (nog steeds) $geladen_A$ geweer the yet still loaded gun - b.
+Het (nog steeds) geladen $A$ geweer the yet still loaded gun - b.
 Het geweer is (daarnet) geladen_V. [process; zijn = passive auxiliary] the gun is just.now loaded 'The gun has just been loaded.' - b'.
 Het (daarnet) geladen_V geweer the just.now loaded gun

 It could in fact even be argued that the grammaticalization process has never been fully completed in Dutch given that passive participles still exhibit certain adjectival properties in present-day Dutch.
-For instance, the examples in (5) show that passive auxiliaries are special in that they do not exhibit the infinitivus-pro-participio effect in prefect tense constructions;3 the percentage sign in (5a) is used to indicate that standard
+For instance, the examples in (5) show that passive auxiliaries are special in that they do not exhibit the infinitivus-pro-participio effect in prefect tense constructions;2 the percentage sign in (5a) is used to indicate that standard b.
+Jan heeft het boek willen/gewild lezen.
+Jan has the book want/wanted read

-2 The main text follows the standard assumption that passive participles are verbal in nature, but I must confess that I am not fully convinced that this is indeed correct: there are many empirical facts indicating that passive participles are adjectival in the Germanic languages.
+1 The main text follows the standard assumption that passive participles are verbal in nature, but I must confess that I am not fully convinced that this is indeed correct: there are many empirical facts indicating that passive participles are adjectival in the Germanic languages.
 Evaluating the standard assumption is not possible within the confines of this paper and in fact justifies an investigation in its own right, although some of the problems will be mentioned briefly in what follows.
 Leaving this issue undecided does not affect the main line of reasoning in this article, which pertains to the periphrastic perfect only.

-3 Infinitivus-Pro-Participio refers to a morphological effect occurring in clauses with more than two verbs: while perfect auxiliaries such as hebben normally select a verb in the form of a past participle, as is illustrated in (ia), this is not the case if they select a verb that in its turn selects
+2 Infinitivus-Pro-Participio refers to a morphological effect occurring in clauses with more than two verbs: while perfect auxiliaries such as hebben normally select a verb in the form of a past participle, as is illustrated in (ia), this is not the case if they select a verb that in its turn selects another verb: the modal verb willen in (ib), for example, is not realized as a past participle but as an infinitive.